Which city is cheaper, Sacramento or Columbus?

 These are the overall average travel costs for the two destinations.

 Should I visit Columbus or Sacramento?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 The capital city of Ohio, Columbus sits at the meeting point of America's Rust Belt, Bible Belt, Appalachia, and the Plains.
 It is also home of Ohio State University, which is a major financial and economic force in the city.
 You'll likely need a car to navigate the city, although there is a bus system, COTA, which can take you to some of Columbus' highlights.

 Sacramento is the capital city and one of the oldest cities in the state of California.
 It was founded in 1849 in the midst of the Gold Rush, and has since grown to a population of over 500,000 people.
 The atmosphere is more laid back than most major cities, and its heritage is rooted in the Gold Rush and Transcontinental Railroad era.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Columbus is $126, while the average daily cost in Sacramento is $225.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Columbus and Sacramento in more detail.